duckinator/parts.horse/README.md

 ## HTML vs plain-text

-At the moment, if the `Accepts` header is absent or does not include `text/html`, it will return text-only.

-In the future certain browsers will be special-cased to get HTML (e.g. ELinks).
+If the `Accept` header is present and includes `text/html`, you get an HTML response.
+Otherwise, you get a text-only response.

+Exceptions:

+* ELinks always gets HTML.

 ## Dependencies